-Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period beginning on the first duty day of the school year.
+Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period from July 1 through June 30.

 Use of Paid Leave.
 FML runs concurrently with accrued sick and personal leave, temporary disability leave, compensatory time, assault leave, and absences due to a work-related illness or injury.
 The district will designate the leave as FML, if applicable, and notify the employee that accumulated leave will run concurrently.